 Philpott Lake, in the southern part of the county, is known for excellent fishing and considered Virginia's best smallmouth bass and trout reservoir.

 For hunters, local game includes deer, dove, squirrel, rabbit, quail and turkey.
 Approximately 20,000 acres of public recreational and open space lands surround Philpott Lake, consisting of the Philpott Lake Management Area, Fairystone Park, and Fairystone Farms Wildlife Management Area.

 Franklin County provides its residents with over 4,000 acres of public parks and open spaces.
-A large YMCA is located in the town of Rocky Mount and another has just been built in the LakeWatch Plantation development at Smith Mountain Lake.
+A large YMCA is located in the town of Rocky Mount and another is located in the LakeWatch Plantation development at Smith Mountain Lake.
 Specialized athletic facilities include indoor tennis courts, an Olympic-sized swimming facility, and skateboard parks.

 The Blue Ridge Folklife Festival, the largest such festival in Virginia, is held in October.
-The Blue Ridge Institute at Ferrum College and the traditional culture organizes the festival where folkways of the Blue Ridge Mountains are celebrated.
+The Blue Ridge Institute at Ferrum College organizes the festival where folkways and the traditional culture of the Blue Ridge Mountains are celebrated.
 Festival highlights include music, food, crafts, and performances that perpetuate regional lore.
-The Blue Ridge Institute is a stop on The Crooked Road, Virginia's Heritage Music Trail.
+The Blue Ridge Institute is also a stop on The Crooked Road: Virginia's Heritage Music Trail.

 Here, you get a chance to enjoy the many scenic corners of our community where every side road opens up new vistas, views, and quiet moments for those tired of crowds, long lines, and clutter.

 Population: 56,159 (as of 2010 Census)

 Towns: Rocky Mount, Boones Mill